oreiche/mustbuild/README.md

 # Mustbuild

 Mustbuild is a friendly fork of [Justbuild](https://github.com/just-buildsystem/justbuild).
-It is is maintained as a patch series.
+It is maintained as a patch series.
 This fork introduces extensions that mainly focus on improving usability while being fully compatible with existing Justbuild projects.

 Some of those extensions are: